frodebjerke/all-of-my-writing/microx/aws-lambda.md

 Events are central when working with Lambda.
 More and more of AWS tools and services now emits events.
 S3 will emit an event when something is changed.
 DynamoDB offers a stream of delta changes of the data stored.
 In addition Lambda can listen to custom events from the like of your web application or internet of things box.

+Worth to mention is that Lambda is not designed for request response.
+Hence replacing your entire backend with Lambda is probably not the way to go yet.
+You would need some backend or database that will serve data back to your client, Lambda's could be very capable of doing the actual writing and updating.
+More obvious matches for Lambda however are in the like of doing background jobs, sanitizing data and aggregating data.

 <!-- -->
 > Tag code to your data

 Not long ago servers where being cuddled and cared of by ops.
 Today we are seeing a drift towards immutable server patterns where the servers themselves are ephemeral and provisioned programmatically.
 Lambda is really a step even further where your server only last for the milliseconds a request takes to process before it goes away.